vorboyvo/rcon/README.md

 ### Mac

-See build instructions; no package for macOS.
+See build instructions; there is no package for macOS.

 ### Linux